Anna Kaplan: Policy positions

-2024 congressional election
+2024 U.S. congressional election

-In May 2023, Kaplan announced she would run for Congress in New York's 3rd congressional district, seeking to succeed George Santos in either the 2024 election or a special election if Santos were to resign or be expelled from the House.
+In May 2023, Kaplan announced she would run for US Congress in New York's 3rd congressional district, seeking to succeed George Santos in either the 2024 election or a special election if Santos were to resign or be expelled from the House.
+However, upon the expulsion of Santos, Kaplan decided against running in the special February 2024 election to fill his seat, as Queens and Nassau County Democrats tapped former representative Suozzi to run for the seat.